cduston44/ContourLineandAreaMeasurement/README.md

 # ContourLineandAreaMeasurement
 This is a plugin for AstroImageJ that facilitiates drawing contours and measuring the area of the resulting regions.

 It was written by Tyler Nourai,  Dylan Tivnan, and Evan Williams.
 It is currently (as of Jan 2022) maintained by Christopher L Duston (christopher.duston@protonmail.com).
-See the license file in this directory for copyright infomation.
+See the license file in the attached source directory for copyleft infomation.

 Installation is done by moving the MyPear_.jar file into your AstroImageJ plugins directory.
 If you are working on Linux in a default installation, this is /usr/local/AstroImageJ/plugins.
 Then reopen AstroImageJ, and you will see the menu option Contour Line and Area Measurement under the main "Plugins" menu.
 To use it: